 About this series

-At Real Talk, we create a brave space for engineering students to have real conversations with alumni and professionals about the messier, trickier and more difficult experiences we face but may not have the opportunity to discuss elsewhere.
-Come out for a special experience where you can connect with community, share and learn from others, and leave with valuable tools to help you navigate life's challenges and unknowns.
+At Real Talk, we create a brave space for engineering students to have real conversations with alumni and professionals about the messier, trickier and more difficult experiences we may not have the opportunity to discuss elsewhere.
+Come out for some special experiences where you can connect with community, share and learn from others, and leave with valuable tools to help you navigate life's challenges.